jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 - Use more network bandwidth (web pages download slower)

 Mitigation to disadvantages:
-- The preset lists of blocked hosts, i.e. it could be worst (notice the 22 blocked scripts above)...
+- The preset lists of blocked hosts, i.e. it could be worst (notice the 22 blocked scripts above).
+- The support of Adblock Plus complex filters introduced in 0.8.4.0.